talhanaseers/EECS447/Project_Part5/Documentation/setup_guide.md

 After completing these steps, the Library Management System database should be fully set up and ready to use.
 If you encounter any issues, refer to the testing_report.md for troubleshooting, or consult the final_report.md for more detailed project information.

-This guide covers the necessary setup steps in MySQL without being overly detailed while still ensuring all key steps are included.

-This version has been corrected with proper markdown headers, code blocks, and instructions, ready to be copied into a `.md` file on GitHub.